ENDERZOMBI102/endc-lang/README.md

 EndC
 -
-A compiled/interpreted esoteric language with nothing to do with C End C was designed to be hard to code in, it achieves that by trashing everything knowledge you might have from other languages.
+A turing-complete, compiled/interpreted esoteric language with nothing to do with C if not the name End C was designed to be hard to code in, it achieves that by trashing everything knowledge you might have from other languages.

 NOTE: Not everything in here is completed! this is heavily WIP!